Inter-Korean Liaison Office bombing: Propaganda Prohibition Act Against North Korea

-At the end of March 2021, the amended "Propaganda Prohibition Act against North Korea" came into effect, which prohibits the delivery of anti-North Korean leaflets and loudspeaker shouting along the military demarcation line.
-The Korean Ministry of Foreign Affairs said that the hearing did not affect the Korea-US alliance, and pointed out that the Korean government will continue to introduce the purpose of the law to the U.S. Congress, the State Department and human rights groups and other relevant parties, and strive for the Korean government's position to be fully reflected in this hearing.
+At the end of March 2021, the amended Propaganda Prohibition Act Against North Korea came into effect, which prohibits the delivery of anti-North Korean leaflets and loudspeaker shouting along the military demarcation line.
+The South Korean Ministry of Foreign Affairs said that the hearing did not affect the South Korea-U.S. alliance, and pointed out that the Korean government will continue to introduce the purpose of the law to the U.S. Congress, the U.S. State Department and human rights groups and other relevant parties, and strive for the Korean government's position to be fully reflected in this hearing.

-In response to the Korean government's amendment, the Office of the United Nations High Commissioner for Human Rights wrote to the Korean government expressing concern about the negative impact of the law on the right to freedom of expression and the legitimate activities of some civil society groups and human rights advocates in Korea, and requesting information on whether the amendment complies with international human rights law and the scope of illegal activities under the amendment.
-The UN Special Rapporteur on North Korea, Tomas Ojea Quintana, said last December that he had recommended that South Korea reconsider the amendment in accordance with the due process of the relevant democratic institutions before implementing the law.
+In response to the South Korean government's amendment, the Office of the United Nations High Commissioner for Human Rights wrote to the South Korean government expressing concern about the negative impact of the law on the right to freedom of expression and the legitimate activities of some civil society groups and human rights advocates in South Korea, and requesting information on whether the amendment complies with international human rights law and the scope of illegal activities under the amendment.
+The UN Special Rapporteur on North Korea, Tomás Ojea Quintana, said last December that he had recommended that South Korea reconsider the amendment in accordance with the due process of the relevant democratic institutions before implementing the law.
 In protest, the Alliance for a Free North Korea Movement, a group of defectors, again dropped 500,000 flyers from April 25 to 29 along the military demarcation line from Paju City, Gyeonggi Province, to Gangwon Province.
+Ultimately, the bill was declared unconstitutional by the Constitutional Court of Korea on 26 September 2023.

+Compensation

+On 14 June 2023, the South Korean Ministry of Unification filed a lawsuit against North Korea in the Seoul Central District Court, demanding compensation of 44.7 billion won for the losses caused to South Korea by the related incidents.
+On 16 September 2026, the Seoul Central District Court ruled in favor of the South Korean government, ordering North Korea to pay the full 44.6 billion won sought by South Korea.
+The Ministry of Unification said that respected the court's ruling and would review necessary follow-up measures.